STMicroelectronics/trusted-firmware-m/docs/stm/technical/devicetree/index.rst

 * `Devicetree Usage <https://elinux.org/Device_Tree_Usage>`_
 * `Devicetree Reference <https://elinux.org/Device_Tree_Reference>`_

-The pages in this section are a high-level guide to using devicetree in TFM:
+The pages in this section are a high-level guide to using devicetree in TF-M:

 .. toctree::
     :maxdepth: 1